 COR 203 Great Ideas of Modern Mathematics (4 hours)

 This course explores major modern mathematical developments and helps students to understand the unique approach to knowledge employed by mathematics.
 The course is organized around three major mathematical ideas that have emerged since the time of Sir Isaac Newton.
 These three ideas may be drawn from: game theory, graph theory, knot theory, logic, mathematics of finance, modern algebra, non-Euclidean geometry, number theory, probability, set theory and the different sizes of infinity, and topology.
 Students will learn how to solve basic problems in the three areas covered by the course and how to present their solutions concisely, coherently, and rigorously.
 Note: Effective in the fall of 2017, COR 203 is not a valid way for new students to satisfy their Core mathematics requirement.
 All students entering Oglethorpe in the fall 2017 semester or later must take COR 314 Mathematics and Human Nature instead of COR 203.
 Students who have attended Oglethorpe in a degree program prior to the fall of 2017 may satisfy their Core mathematics requirement by taking either COR 203 or COR 314, although there are consequences of each choice.
-Students are strongly advised to consult knowledgeable personnel in the HUB in order to make informed choices in this matter.
+Students are strongly advised to consult an academic advisor or personnel in the A_LAB or HUB in order to make informed choices on this matter.

 COR 291, COR 292 Explorations in Human Nature and the Social Order I, II (4 hours each)

 Equivalency for COR 201, COR 201; see COR X9X description, below.

 COR 293 Explorations in Great Ideas of Modern Mathematics (4 hours)